-On August 11, 2017, the Supreme Court of India directed FSSAI to frame relevant guidelines and regulations related to approval of GE food and products.
-Sources report that FSSAI is in the process of framing guidelines related to processed food products derived from GE crops and animals.
-Consequently, all new applications for import approvals of processed food products will be on hold until new guidelines are published.
+On August 11, 2017, the Supreme Court of India directed FSSAI to frame relevant guidelines and regulations related to the approval of GE food and products.
+Consequently, GEAC has forwarded all pending applications for imports of processed food products derived from GE products to FSSAI for approval.
+However, FSSAI is still in the process of framing guidelines related to processed food products derived from GE crops and animals.
+Consequently, all applications for import approvals of processed food products are on hold until FSSAI formulates the new guidelines and implements the regulations.